Home / Toolbox Talks / Tool and Equipment Inspections Toolbox Talk

-Construction tools and equipment take a beating every day, and when they fail, the results can be dangerous and costly.
-According to the Occupational Safety and Health Administration, 8% of all construction injuries are caused by malfunctioning or poorly maintained equipment, while nearly 30% of safety violations involve improper tool conditions.
+Construction tools and equipment take a beating every day.
+When they fail, the impact can be both dangerous and expensive.
+According to the Occupational Safety and Health Administration (OSHA), 8% of all construction injuries result from malfunctioning or poorly maintained equipment, and nearly 30% of safety violations involve improper tool conditions.

 How Tool Failures Lead to Serious Injuries